Comp211-FA24/lab-00/README.md

         - In addition to reading, you should also practice running the commands in your new Linux environment!
 The shell will be your playground for the entire semester, so gain familiarity with it.
 2. Optional but highly recommended: [The Missing Semester of Your CS Education](https://missing.csail.mit.edu/).
 In particular, their [vim lesson](https://missing.csail.mit.edu/2020/editors/).
     - Read the vim lesson after or during [Learn vim](#learn-vim).
-    - Lessons 1-6 (excluding 4, which is Data Wrangling) of the course are highly relevant for this course.
+    - Lessons 1-6 (excluding 4, which is Data Wrangling) are highly relevant for COMP 211.
-        - Lesson 1 will be used in the next lab.
+        - Some content from lesson 1 will be used in the next lab.
-        - Lesson 10 (Potpourri) content regarding Docker and GitHub is tangentially relevant.
     - These lessons are highly recommended because they will be useful for the entire semester and beyond, in future classes and your career.
     - The COMP 211 labs (especially this one) will cover some of the same topics, such as the shell, CLI, vim, git, and gdb, but you are encouraged to learn more via this resource.
 Consider referring to it throughout the semester. <!-- TODO: delete resources under 3? -->
 3. Optional resources from Kris Jordan